Gronis/wasmdev/README.md

 # wasmdev
 Main repo for wasmdev, a rust web development server.

+## Project Goal
+wasmdev aims to provide the most simple way to develop your frontend web application for rust.
+The idea is to use `cargo` just like you do with a native/binary executable.
+No need to install tools like `trunk` or `wasm-pack`.
+Just add `wasmdev` to your dependencies and put a simple macro in front of your main function, and you have yourself a frontend web-development server!
+You can also build all web assets with a simple `cargo build --release`, and they will be minified and ready for distribution.
+How cool is that!

+### Disclaimer
 **Note:** Project is in early stage of development.
-While it is near feature complete, bugs or other problems might still be present.
-Don't use for large or $$$ projects.
+Bugs or other problems might still be present, error messages might have a long way to go etc. Don't use for large or $$$ projects.
 Use more tested tools like `trunk` instead.

 **Note:** The server application that is used to run and test your web frontend app is NOT suitable for hosting your web-app in a production environment.
 It lacks many common http server features and is only intended to be a fast and simple way to test and develop your web frontend app.

-wasmdev is a good solution when the following is true for your web application project
-* Your frontend is written entirely in `rust` using popular rust web frontends like `yew` or similar
-* Your frontend web app is a Single Page Application (i.e not server rendered)
-* You want an easy way to start testing your frontend
-* You want a **batteries included** experience where everything you need is installed togeather with the rest of your app dependences (e.g no extra cli-tools like trunk or wasm-pack etc)
-* You have a separate project for your web-api backend, or your frontend is a static web-page with no backend needed (wasmdev web-server only serves your web-page, it does not handle custom api requests)

-## Features
+### Features
 wasmdev has similar features as `trunk`.
 Like:
-* Auto-recompile and reload on rust/wasm code-changes
+* Auto-recompile and reload on rust/wasm on code changes
-* Hot-reload on static file-changes
+* Hot-reload on static file changes

-It also has some features that `trunk` hasn't (I belive), like:
+It also has some features that `trunk` don't have (I believe), like:
-* Optimized and minified release builds without additional tools or processes
+* Optimized and minified release builds without additional tools or processes:
+    * Run `cargo build --release` and you have your dist-optimized assets
 * Auto-setup of `console_error_panic_hook` in your frontend app (can be disabled)

+### What wasmdev DOESN'T DO:
+* Server side rendering
+* Transpilation of javascript to adhere to a certain ECMAScript version

 ## Setup a new web-project with wasmdev